jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Make it correct, make it clear, make it concise, make it fast.
 In that order._ — Wes Dyer

+_First do it, then do it right, then do it better. [...]
+Write the messy first draft of the design doc.
+Ship the MVP that embarrasses you slightly.
+You’ll learn more from one week of real feedback than a month of theoretical debate._ — Addy Osmani

 _I’m not a great programmer.
 I’m just a good programmer with great habits._ — Kent Beck

 _Learning to program teaches you how to think.
 Computer science is a liberal art._ — Steve Jobs